gregmsanderson/fly-live-beats/docs/10-aws-phoenix-clustering.md

 `https://elixirforum.com/t/phoenix-cluster-in-ecs/45658`

 There are a variety of suggestions.
-It's complicated by some people using EC2 instances and others Fargate.
+It's complicated further by some people using EC2 instances and others using Fargate.

 ## Using code?